 I thought energy healing was my one true love.
 After all, I had spent 29 years studying and practicing it.
 Then, one day, I realized I was losing steam.
 I thought it was burnout.
 It was not.
 I learned new methods, tried out different niches, redesigned my website.
 The lack of enthusiasm remained.

 A number of years ago I developed a script for my daily cultivation practice.
 It actually started out as a study aid for a Reiki course I was taking where we had to follow an intricate series of practices every day for 90 days.
 After I completed the course, I kept modifying this cheat sheet to suit my needs until it eventually evolved into a “placeholder” for my daily wisdom practice.
-This script has been so easy to follow and so easy to return to whenever I stopped practicing for a while that, after my aha, I realized it’s potential for helping others create a practice that works for them.
+This script has been so easy to follow and so easy to return to whenever I stopped practicing for a while that, after my aha, I realized it’s potential for helping others create their own unique practice.

 Using this script as my inspiration, I devised a step-by-step method enabling me to guide people through the process of designing their own wisdom cultivation practice.
 Because I wanted to make sure my approach is inviting and flexible, I also took a seven-month, 200-hour, multi-cultural, multi-faith facilitator training in Meditation and Contemplative Studies.
 And then I began teaching!